AbdelraoufISU/calcareous-sponges_comparative-genomics/README.md

 To achieve these targets, we first constructed the phylogenetic tree twice: once based on 18S ribosomal RNA and a second time based on 28S ribosomal RNA.
-The two phylogenetic trees can be found in the following file.
+The two phylogenetic trees can be found in the following file: 28s_besttree and my_tree.raxml.bestTree

 Secondly, we extracted the DNA of the eleven known mitochondrial genes based on the main findings of the following paper : https://pubmed.ncbi.nlm.nih.gov/26725199/ .
 We then used these genes to search against our DNA and mRNA assemblies of the new species, extracting the best sequences based on coverage and similarity.
 These sequences can be found here:
 DNA_seqs: Contains the eleven DNA sequences, with each file named according to the gene.